• Skip to main content

 guided questions for teaching text evidence

-Distribute sticky notes to write answers to place under questions on board or have groups just share out.
+Distribute sticky notes to write answers to place under questions on the board or have groups just share out.
 Remind the group/students of what they are responsible for answering.
 Make sure they know that they will have to provide evidence or proof of when they saw that in the story.
 I suggest rereading the text so kids can look for those page numbers or specific phrases.

-Once you have practiced this with your students you can distribute the Text Evidence RACE (Respond, Answer, Cite, Explain) worksheet (provided in freebie) to practice formally responding with text evidence.
+Once you have practiced this with your students you can distribute the Text Evidence RACE (Respond, Answer, Cite, Explain) worksheet (provided in the freebie) to practice formally responding with text evidence.
 I would choose one question, and all go through the worksheet together as a class, so students can polish up their responses with support and confidence.
 Make sure to have the Text Evidence Sentence Starter Poster displayed as a tool for students to use.

 teaching text evidence free worksheets

-It’s so easy to assume that kids understand these skills or justify briefly touching on their meaning but taking extra time to teach these skills explicitly will pay off, saving you time in the long run, as well as and increasing student confidence and performance.
+It’s so easy to assume that kids understand these skills or justify briefly touching on their meaning but taking extra time to teach these skills explicitly will pay off, saving you time in the long run, as well as increasing student confidence and performance.

 Resources for Teaching Text Evidence